 Whitney attended City High School (Go Pegasi!) and then went on to study journalism and political science at Michigan State University.

 Before she left MSU, Whitney interned at several TV stations, including WXYZ in Detroit, WLNS in Lansing and HOMTV, which is a public access channel in Meridian Township.
 Whitney also reported and anchored for Michigan State’s student-run newscast, “Focal Point News.”
 One of her stories earned her an award from the Society of Professional Journalists.
 She also earned several student Emmy nominations for her work.

-After graduation, Whitney moved to Lynchburg, Va. to work as a reporter for ABC 13 News.
-Some of her most memorable stories include the a tornado that devastated several families, an investigation into local school spending and the Unite The Right Rally in Charlottesville.
+After graduation, Whitney landed her first job in Lynchburg, Virginia working as a reporter for ABC 13 News.
+Some of the stories she covered there include a tornado that devastated several families and businesses, an investigation into local school spending and the Unite The Right Rally in Charlottesville.
 Whitney’s work during the rally helped to earn the station an Edward Murrow award for best newscast.

-Whitney is also a proud member of Alpha Kappa Alpha Sorority, Inc. She is very happy to be home and spend more time with family.
+Outside of work, Whitney is a proud member of Alpha Kappa Alpha Sorority, Inc. In her free time, she loves to travel and try new restaurants.

-At WOOD TV8, Whitney’s primary focus is on the lakeshore.
-If you have any story ideas in Muskegon, Grand Haven or Holland, email her at email@example.com.
+If you have any story ideas, email her at email@example.com.
 Be sure to say hello when you see her in the community!